cielecki/life-navigator/README.md

 #### 🎭 **Multiple Customizable AI Personalities (Modes)**
 Switch between different AI personalities based on your needs:
-- **Assistant Mode**: General-purpose helper for tasks, scheduling, and information management
+- **Navigator Mode**: Your daily commander - organizes the day, manages tasks and guides through current affairs
-- **Reflection Mode**: Thoughtful, contemplative personality that can help with identify patterns you might miss or alerting you to correlations (like mood and sleep)
+- **Reflection Mode**: Thoughtful, contemplative personality that helps identify patterns you might miss or alert you to correlations (like mood and sleep)
-- **Planner Mode**: Intelligent scheduling and task management personality that helps you automatically organize your day, set priorities, and maintain focus on what matters most
+- **Strategy Mode**: Master of long-term planning - creates strategies, visions, roadmaps and guides through big goals
+- **Writer Mode**: Your creative writing assistant for any written content
-- **Bro Mode**: Motivational, direct personality for encouragement and accountability
+- **Curator Mode**: Your knowledge base organizer and maintenance assistant
 - **Custom Modes**: Create your own AI personalities with specific traits, voices, and purposes

 #### 🎙️ **Mobile-First Voice Journaling**